lawrencetang20/engine2024/README.md

 The command to run the engine is `python3 engine.py`.
 The engine is configured via `config.py`.

 Use chatbot branch to play yourself.
+Update your python_skeleton to your bot.

 ## Dependencies
  - python>=3.12